JackPieCZ/EEPPR/README.md

 10. Logs are automatically saved into `--output_dir` (default: ./eeppr_out).
 If used with `--viz_corr_resp`, all plots of correlation responses are also saved here as `.jpg` files.

 11. To set the level of logs printed in the console (DEBUG, INFO, WARNING, ERROR, CRITICAL), use the `--log`/`-l` flag (default: INFO).
-If you prefer not to use the DEBUG logging level but want to get more information on why the analysis of events within some windows did not produce any measurements, use the `--verbose`/`-v` flag.
+If you prefer not to use the DEBUG logging level but want to get more information on why the analysis of events within some windows did not produce any measurements, use the `--verbose`/`-v` flag:
 ```console
 python ./method/main.py -f handspinner -v
 ```